About Dara, LPCC

 How I work

-I believe that therapy is a place to lay down your defenses and learn to be vulnerable -thereby developing closeness and safety in your relationships.
+I believe that therapy is a place to lay down your defenses and learn to be vulnerable, which develops closeness and safety in your relationships.

 We are a good fit if —

-• You are willing to be vulnerable in treatment—whatever that might look like for me—knowing that my therapist will support me through each step.
+You are willing to be vulnerable in treatment—whatever that might look like for you—knowing that my therapist will support you through each step.

-• You recognize that change requires my active and consistent participation.
+You recognize that change requires your active and consistent participation.

-• You value honest and straightforward feedback, even when it challenges me.
+You value honest and straightforward feedback, even when it challenges you.

 We are not a good fit if —